sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 **What is a system?**

-A system is an agency namespace in TechBiz.
+A system is an agency namespace (to simplify) in TechBiz.

 To subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to create a system in the TechBiz portal.